Hyperbaric Oxygen Therapy in Tobermory | Canada Hyperbarics Skip to main content

 How Much Does HBOT Cost in Tobermory?

-The Tobermory Hyperbaric Facility is a unique resource at the tip of the Bruce Peninsula, focused on supporting the recreational diving community.
-For OHIP-covered treatment, referral is to a Southern Ontario hospital HBOT programme.
+The Tobermory Hyperbaric Facility is a unique resource at the tip of the Bruce Peninsula, focused on supporting the recreational diving community, and states it provides treatment for the 14 OHIP-supported conditions.
+Because it is seasonal and diving-focused, patients needing multi-week elective courses may instead be referred to a Southern Ontario hospital HBOT programme.

 For an OHIP-covered indication